 Students can request enrollment verifications in Axess only once they have enrolled in courses.
 Because new students cannot enroll in Autumn Quarter courses until New Student Orientation (NSO), if you need verification for scholarship, tax, or insurance purposes, please inform the institution that Stanford first-year students will not be able to enroll in courses until orientation and thus, enrollment verifications will not be available until late September.
 Sometimes a copy of your student’s acceptance letter will suffice or institutions will provide an extension.
 If proof of enrollment is required, your student should send an email to email@example.com with this request and we will provide a letter of explanation.

-Students have several breaks over the course of the academic year.
-These include Winter Break (extended for 2020-21) and Spring Break.
 Stanford's Academic Calendar is the calendar for the entire academic year, including dates for breaks.
-Students may remain in their dorms for all vacation periods except during Winter Break when dorms close.
-It is best to wait to learn your student's schedule for finals before booking flights.
+It is best to wait to learn your student's schedule before booking flights.
 They generally learn that schedule at the beginning of classes each quarter, although it can change.

 Visit the Family Weekend website for updated information.
 Details about the 2021 program will likely be announced in Autumn Quarter.